axibase/atsd/rule-engine/notifications/aws-sns.md

 * Open **Alerts > Outgoing Webhooks** page.
 * Click **Create** and select the `AWS-SNS` type.
 * Fill out the **Name**, **Region**, **Access Key Id**, and **Secret Access Key** fields.
 * Enter the **Topic ARN**.
-The topic address is marked as an editable field so it can be later customized in the rule editor.
+The topic address is marked as an editable field which can be customized later in the rule editor.
 This configuration allows publishing messages to different topics using the same webhook.

   ![](./images/aws_sns_config.png)